jirbthagoras/pemilos-backend/README.md

 - Docker compose, for infrastructure testing and management.
 - Pusher, third party websocket.
 - OTel, Grafana (not yet confirmed, but i really want to use it)
+- Winston for logging, logs can be found at: /src/logs (it automatically creates after system start)

 # Documentation